kinosal/recommender/README.md

 # GPT Recommendations from Images

-Live version of this app at tbd
+Live version of this app at https://recommendation.streamlit.app

 ## Description